veritasnetwork/Sovereign-Test-Rollup/README.md

 ### Learn more

-To learn more about building with Sovereign SDK, experiment with the [ValueSetter](/crates/value-setter/src/lib.rs).
-For a deeper understanding of the abstractions, see the [Building a module](https://docs.sovereign.xyz/rollup-devs/build-a-module.html) section of the SDK book.
+To learn more about building with Sovereign SDK, experiment with the [ValueSetter](/examples/value-setter/src/lib.rs).
+For a deeper understanding of the abstractions, see the [Quickstart: Your First Module](https://docs.sovereign.xyz/3-quickstart.html) section of the SDK book.

 ## Alternative Configurations